vwalsh86/programming-exercises/README.md

 ## Overview
 A repository containing completed exercises for college subject 'Programming and Scripting' at GMIT.
 The files that are included within this repository have been uploaded for the purpose of being scored as apart of my Continuous Assessment for this subject.
+I have chosen to add <strong>.py</strong> at the end of each file title.
+This allows Github to recognise and display the files as  Python scripts, which allows for cleaner reading of the content.
 I have created a table (see below) explaining which topic each file is linked to as per exercises set out on the course <a href="https://learnonline.gmit.ie/course/view.php?id=3940">Moodle Page</a>.

 WEEKLY TASKS |  TOPIC AREA